pythseq/edna_intra_pipeline_comparison/README.md

 ### Preliminary steps for VSEARCH

-Get the compressed packaged on the [creator GitHub](https://github.com/torognes/vsearch) in your downloads folder and install it :
+Get the compressed folder on the [creator GitHub](https://github.com/torognes/vsearch) in your downloads folder and install it :
 ```
 git clone https://github.com/torognes/vsearch.git
 cd vsearch